 Abortion is generally restricted in Sri Lanka under the Penal Code of 1883, which is based on the Indian Penal Code.
-Section 303 of the Penal Code provides that anyone voluntarily causing a woman with child to miscarry is subject to up to three years’ imprisonment and/or payment of a fine, unless the miscarriage was caused in good faith in order to save the life of the mother.
-The penalty is imprisonment for up to seven years and payment of a fine if the woman is “quick with child”, a term which, while not defined in the Code, refers to an advanced stage of pregnancy when there is perception of foetal movement, as opposed to “woman with child”, which simply refers to “being pregnant”.
+Section 303 of the Penal Code provides that anyone voluntarily causing a woman with a child to miscarry is subject to up to three years imprisonment and/or payment of a fine unless the miscarriage was caused in good faith in order to save the life of the mother.
+The penalty is imprisonment for up to seven years and payment of a fine if the woman is “quick with child”, a term which, while not defined in the Code, refers to an advanced stage of pregnancy when there is the perception of fetal movement, as opposed to “woman with child”, which simply refers to “being pregnant”.
 A woman who induces her own miscarriage is subject to the same penalties.
-If the miscarriage is caused without the consent of the woman, whether or not she is quick with child, the person causing it is subject to up to 20 years’ imprisonment and payment of a fine (Section 304).
-The same penalty is imposed if the woman’s death results from any act carried out with intent to bring about a miscarriage, whether or not the offender knew that the act was likely to cause death (Section 305).
+If the miscarriage is caused without the consent of the woman, whether or not she is quick with the child, the person causing it is subject to up to 20 years’ imprisonment and payment of a fine (Section 304).
+The same penalty is imposed if the woman’s death results from any activities carried out with the intent to bring about a miscarriage, whether or not the offender knew that the act was likely to cause death (Section 305).
 Therefore simply an abortion is allowed only if the life of the mother is in danger.

-In 1973, the abortion legislation of the country was studied by a committee of the Medical Legal Society of Sri Lanka, which recommended that the law should be liberalized to allow abortions to be performed to prevent grave injury to the physical and mental health of the mother, in cases where pregnancy resulted from rape or incest, and in cases where there was substantial risk that the child, if born, would suffer from severe physical or mental abnormalities that would cause it to be seriously handicapped for life.
+In 1973, the abortion legislation of the country was studied by a committee of the Medical Legal Society of Sri Lanka, which recommended that the law should be liberalized to allow abortions to be performed to prevent grave injury to the physical and mental health of the mother, in cases where pregnancy resulted from rape or incest, and in cases where there was a substantial risk that the child if born, would suffer from severe physical or mental abnormalities that would cause it to be seriously handicapped for life.
 No legislative action, however, resulted from these recommendations.
 The Ministry of Health has begun, however, to publicize the linkage between illegal abortion and maternal mortality as a means of giving support to a liberalization of the abortion law.
-Organizations working on sexual and reproductive health and rights such as Family Planning Association of Sri Lanka works to prevent unsafe abortions; and the approach is compliant with lobbying and advocating for the universal right of women to live healthy, and free from the fear of death and disease.
+Organizations working on sexual and reproductive health and rights such as the Family Planning Association of Sri Lanka works to prevent unsafe abortions, and the approach is compliant with lobbying and advocating for the universal right of women to live healthily, and free from fear of death and disease.

 The incidence of abortion is believed to be considerably higher than is commonly acknowledged.
-Sri Lanka has a current total fertility rate of 2.1 children per woman and a population growth rate of 1 per cent, which is a satisfactory rate to the government.
-Local health officials estimated the 1999 maternal mortality rate to be 250 deaths per 100,000 live births, 25 per cent of them related to unsafe abortions.
+Sri Lanka has a current total fertility rate of 2.1 children per woman and a population growth rate of 1 percent, which is a satisfactory rate to the government.
+Local health officials estimated the 1999 maternal mortality rate to be 250 deaths per 100,000 live births, 25 percent of them related to unsafe abortions.
 The formidable surge in unsafe abortions is a major health and social concern in Sri Lanka.
 A National survey conducted in 1999 reported an abortion rate of 45 per 1000 women in the 15 – 49 age groups.
-An alarming factor is the prevalence of induced abortion among married couples being 94%, with an abortion rate of 58 per 1000 among ever married women.
+An alarming factor is the prevalence of induced abortion among married couples being 94%, with an abortion rate of 58 per 1000 among ever-married women.
 However, it is estimated that around 600to 700 abortions are carried out daily in the country.
-The same study showed thatthe problem of induced abortion was mainly amongthe urban and semi-urban married women in the25 to 39 age group with two or more children.
+The same study showed that the problem of induced abortion was mainly among the urban and semi-urban married women in the25 to 39 age group with two or more children.

 Methods used for abortion are vacuum aspiration, dilation and curettage, injectables, hormones/drugs, catheters, and even indigenous medicine.

 But in Sri Lanka, post-abortion care is freely available in public and private hospitals as part of primary health care.
 No legal actions are taken at this stage and medical care providers do not need to report these cases to authorities.
-Because of this post abortion care, health risks for women after unsafe abortions have been reduced and the number of deaths has been reduced as well.
+Because of this post-abortion care, health risks for women after unsafe abortions have been reduced and the number of deaths has been reduced as well.

-There is no comprehensive sexuality education included in school curriculums in Sri Lanka and contraceptive methods is a subject which is not included at all in the education.
+There is no comprehensive sexuality education included in school curriculums in Sri Lanka and contraceptive methods is a subject that is not included at all in the education.
 So the government either should prevent induced abortion by giving proper education instead of turning a blind eye towards it or either legalize it at least under certain circumstances.
 Law in Sri Lanka is about 150 years old and this has to be reformed.

-In Sri Lanka, abortion is only permitted in cases where pregnancy or childbirth is life threatening to the mother.
+In Sri Lanka, abortion is only permitted in cases where pregnancy or childbirth is life-threatening to the mother.
 In addition to the political environmental constraints, abortion faces immense barriers triggered by socio-religious perceptions.
 New religious group formations which happened in Sri Lanka recently slowed down the advocacy efforts on safe abortion and also contraceptive mobile clinics to a greater extent.
 Discussions with religious leaders had already been built up and then everything had to be stopped.
-In Sri Lanka religious leaders have a big say in legalising safe abortion therefore sensitizing them and getting them into an agreement is very much necessary.
+In Sri Lanka, religious leaders have a big say in legalising safe abortion therefore sensitizing them and getting them into an agreement is very much necessary.

-Despite rigid statutory provisions, Sri Lankan women from higher income households who desire to terminate their pregnancies find no difficulty in doing so.
+Despite rigid statutory provisions, Sri Lankan women from higher-income households who desire to terminate their pregnancies find no difficulty in doing so.
 They often consult a psychiatrist for severe mental depression combined with suicidal tendencies and The psychiatrist advise an abortion in order to save the life of the mother, and the pregnancy may then be terminated in a private or government hospital by a qualified medical practitioner or they even travel to other countries where safe abortion is freely available.
-Women from middle-income and lower income households, however, often get the services of “back-door abortionists” under primitive and unhygienic conditions, resulting in high maternal mortality and chronic ill health.
-The cost of unsafe abortions is largely borne by those who are most vulnerable and least able to access safe services: poor women, young women, rural women and their families bear the lasting consequences of unsafe abortion.
+Women from middle-income and lower-income households, however, often get the services of “back-door abortionists” under primitive and unhygienic conditions, resulting in high maternal mortality and chronic ill health.
+The cost of unsafe abortions is largely borne by those who are most vulnerable and least able to access safe services: poor women, young women, rural women, and their families bear the lasting consequences of unsafe abortion.
 It is a cost that is often not discussed and forgotten purposely in the debate about abortion law, a debate that sometimes misses the fact that unsafe abortions do take place under the most appalling circumstances and the day-to-day impact unsafe abortion has on women’s lives.

-In order to address this pressing issue regarding abortion, Family Planning Association of Sri Lanka (member of IPPF) works to advocate the laws abiding, to facilitate a legal environment where abortion in cases of severe fatal abnormalities, rape or incest is accepted.
+In order to address this pressing issue regarding abortion, the Family Planning Association of Sri Lanka (member of IPPF) works to advocate the laws abiding, to facilitate a legal environment where abortion in cases of severe fetal abnormalities, rape or incest is accepted.
 They are the pioneers in the non-governmental sector that has a good connection with the government working towards safe abortion rights.
-They have had initiate The work carried out by FPA Sri Lanka also aims at increasing access to contraceptives, thereby reducing the number of unplanned pregnancies and the need for unwanted pregnancies and abortion.
-They are also supported with the Family Health Bureau and certain other organizations in different scales which could be peer education methodology, supporting with advocacy etc.
+They have had to initiate The work carried out by FPA Sri Lanka also aims at increasing access to contraceptives, thereby reducing the number of unplanned pregnancies and the need for unwanted pregnancies and abortion.
+They are also supported by the Family Health Bureau and certain other organizations on different scales which could be peer education methodology, supporting with advocacy, etc.